TomLiddle87/Expanding-Cards/README.md

 # Expanding-Cards
-Expanding cards to show off some games.
+Expanding cards to show off some PLayStation games.
 Built with HTML, CSS, JS

+Click each images to see the animation.